rhmunna143/thesis-track-web/docs/user-management-guide.md

 # User Management Page - Complete Implementation Guide

 ## Overview
-This document provides a comprehensive guide to the User Management page implementation for the ThesisTrack Admin Dashboard.
+This document provides a comprehensive guide to the User Management page implementation for the Appro Admin Dashboard.
 The page provides full CRUD (Create, Read, Update, Delete) functionality for managing system users with role-based permissions.

 ## Features Implemented